A Novel Neural-symbolic System under Statistical Relational Learning: Introduction

-This paper introduces a novel framework, called the \texttt{g}eneral \texttt{b}i-level \texttt{p}robabilistic \texttt{g}raph \texttt{r}easoning framework (\texttt{GBPGR}), to integrate deep learning models with symbolic reasoning in a mutually beneficial manner.
-In \texttt{GBPGR}, symbolic reasoning assists the deep learning models by making their predictions more logical, consistent with common sense, and interpretable, thereby improving their generalization capabilities.
-On the other hand, the deep learning models aid symbolic reasoning by enhancing their efficiency and robustness to noise.
-Symbolic reasoning takes inputs from deep learning and learns a joint probability distribution based on first-order logic (FOL).
-This joint probability distribution is then used to infer the values of arbitrary variables.
-However, there are two challenges when building the two-layer structure: \textit{(1) how to combine both deep learning and symbolic reasoning to model a joint probability distribution with FOL; (2) how to train it in an end-to-end pose.} Overcoming these challenges is crucial for successfully implementing the \texttt{GBPGR} framework.
+This paper introduces a novel framework called the \texttt{N}eural \texttt{S}ymbolic \texttt{F}ramework under \texttt{S}tatistical \texttt{R}elational \texttt{L}earning (\texttt{NSF-SRL} for short), which aims to integrate deep learning models with symbolic logic in a mutually beneficial manner.
+In \texttt{NSF-SRL}, symbolic logic enhances deep learning models by making their predictions more logical, consistent with common sense, and interpretable, thereby improving their generalization capabilities.
+In turn, deep learning enhances symbolic logic by increasing its efficiency and robustness to noise.
+However, a key challenge in constructing the \texttt{NSF-SRL} framework is determining \textit{how to effectively combine deep learning and symbolic logic to model a joint probability distribution.}